Argimlas/swh/content/posts/instruction-bar-terminals/index.md

 ## Code

 I used visual-studio-code with the platform.io extension to write my program.
-In the zip folder you can download, you can also find a complete **platform.io project**.
+In the zip folder, you can download, you can also find a complete **platform.io project**.

 I used the SSD1306Ascii library which is pretty resource-saving, so the ram of the nano is only 50% full.

-The code is completely commented and should be self explaining.
+The code is completely commented and should be self-explaining.
-The basic thoughts behind the menue-system are bools to check if screens are active or not and the cursor just overwrites a defined postion on the screen if the rotary encoder is turned in either direction.
+The basic thoughts behind the menu-system are bools to check if screens are active or not and the cursor just overwrites a defined position on the screen if the rotary encoder is turned in either direction.

 The terminal just sends a string with 4 numbers which the other terminals then evaluate.

-To use this code for more than one terminal you just have to change line 51 and 52 in the code.
+To use this code for more than one terminal you just have to change lines 51 and 52 in the code.

 ```C++
 String fromBar = "1"; //change this to the according terminal number
 String barName = "Caipibar (Bar 1)"; //change this to the according
 ```

-The whole arduino-sketch:
+The whole Arduino-sketch:

 ``` C++
 #include <Arduino.h> //only for platform.io